kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 There are two intertwined concepts that are part of this proposal.

-First, the policy and procedures to promote/upload our artifacts to multiple providers.
+First, the policy and procedures to promote/upload our container images to multiple providers.
 Our existing processes upload only to GCS buckets.
 Ideally we extend the existing software/promotion process to push directly to multiple providers.
-Alternatively we use a second process to synchronize artifacts from our existing production buckets to similar constructs at other providers.
+Alternatively we use a second process to synchronize container images from our existing production buckets to similar constructs at other providers.

 Additionally we require a registry and artifact url-redirection solution to the local cloud provider or country.

 ## What exactly are you doing?

 - We are setting up an AWS account with an IAM role and s3 buckets in AWS regions where we see a large percentage of source image pull traffic
-- We will iterate on a sandbox url (registry.sandbox.k8s.io) for our experiments and ONLY promote things to (registry.k8s.io) when we have complete confidence
+- We will iterate on a sandbox url (registry-sandbox.k8s.io) for our experiments and ONLY promote things to (registry.k8s.io) when we have complete confidence
 - both registry and registry-sandbox are serving traffic using oci-proxy on google cloud run
 - oci-proxy will be updated to identify incoming traffic from AWS regions based on IP ranges so we can route traffic to s3 buckets in that region.
 If a specific AWS region do not currently host s3 buckets, we will redirect to the nearest region which does have s3 buckets (tradeoff between storage and network costs)
 - We will bulk sync existing image layers to these s3 layers as a starting point (from GCS/GCR)